About the Boy Scouts of America (BSA)

-- After many months of research, the executive committee of the BSA has determined that it is in the best interest of their group to allow gay, lesbian and bisexual youth to join and to remain in the BSA.
-This decision is to be voted upon by about 1,400 delegates at their National Annual Meeting during 2013-MAY-22 to 24.
-However, even if the new policy is approved:
+- After many months of research, the executive committee of the BSA determined in 2013-APR that it is in the best interest of their group to allow gay, lesbian and bisexual youth to join and to remain in the BSA.
+This decision was ratified by a wide margin of about 1,400 delegates at their National Annual Meeting during 2013-MAY-22 to 24.
+The vote was 61% in favor and 38% opposed.
+However, the decision:

-- It will maintain the exclusion of adult scouts with a homosexual or bisexual orientation
+- Maintains the exclusion of adult scouts with a homosexual or bisexual orientation,

-- It will continue to exclude members of all ages whose religious beliefs do not include a belief in God.
+- Continues to exclude members of all ages whose religious beliefs do not include a belief in God.

-- It will expell any known gay or lesbian youths on their 18th birthday.
+- Results in the expelling any known gay or lesbian youths on their 18th birthday.

-But it is a step towards tolerance of the LGBT community.
+But it is a step towards tolerance of, and equal rights for, the LGBT community.